rkr3o/CodesTemplatesXD/README.md

-Templates that can easy to understand and use . xd:>
+Templates : easy to understand and use . xd:>